hejny/towns-backend/README.md

 ## Testing

+Test files are in test directory.

+### Linter

-You can test for javascript syntax errors with linter, just run
+You can run tests for javascript syntax errors with linter, just run

 	gulp test

+### Mocha

+You can also run [Mocha](https://mochajs.org) testing framework with BDD style [should.js](https://github.com/shouldjs/should.js) assertion library.
+Basically any assertion which throws error will work.
+Don't forget that node with API must be running to be able to test.

+	npm test